-Writer-director Yen Tan‘s latest film, the poignant AIDS drama 1985, starring Corey Michael Smith, Virginia Madsen and Michael Chiklis, is in select theaters from October 26 through Wolfe Releasing.
-1985 is inspired by Tan’s Short of the Week of the same title, which won a Special Jury Award at SXSW 2016.
-Tan’s previous feature, the critically-acclaimed Pit Stop, premiered at Sundance 2013 and was nominated for a John Cassavetes Awards at the 2014 Film Independent Spirit Awards.
+Writer-director Yen Tan‘s latest film is the poignant AIDS drama 1985, starring Corey Michael Smith, Virginia Madsen and Michael Chiklis; it was inspired by Tan’s Short of the Week of the same title, which won a Special Jury Award at SXSW 2016.
+Tan’s previous feature, the critically acclaimed Pit Stop, premiered at Sundance 2013 and was nominated for a John Cassavetes Awards at the 2014 Film Independent Spirit Awards.
 His 2008 feature, Ciao, was a Queer Lion contender at Venice Film Festival.
 Yen also co-directed Until We Could (2014) with David Lowery, an Addy-winning PSA for Freedom to Marry that was narrated by Robin Wright and Ben Foster.
 He was born and raised in Malaysia and now lives in Austin, where he also works as an award-winning key art designer for independent films and documentaries.
 (Image by HutcH.)

 At the end of my new film, 1985, Adrian (Cory Michael Smith) leaves a cassette recording for his younger brother Andrew (Aidan Langford).
 The following essay reveals the personal insights behind the conception of his message.
 It was in 1985 – as a young boy in Malaysia deeply infatuated with Michael J. Fox in Back to the Future – that I realized I was not like the other boys.
 Adrian’s monologue to Andrew is an attempt at Marty McFly-ing back in time to tell my adolescent self that there’s a difference between being gay and a victim of the AIDS epidemic.